-In the fall of 2014 On-Belay decided to donate a significant portion of its ownership to the NCF (see “Our Unique Business Model”) that accomplished two very important things: 1) It is the most powerful mechanism available to convert company profits into philanthropy.
-2) More importantly, On-Belay’s intent was now unarguable.
+So, in the fall of 2014, On-Belay decided to donate a significant portion of its ownership to the National Christian Foundation. (see “Our Unique Business Model”) By doing so, On-Belay engaged in the most powerful mechanism possible to convert industry profits into an ongoing economic engine and it’s intent became unarguable.

 In July of 2017, On-Belay advanced its commitment as we created a team to teach and perform spine surgeries in the third world.
 Our talented team of spine surgeon volunteers travel to Uganda three times a year now.
 They lecture at Makerere University in the morning and perform surgeries with our friends at Mulago Hospital throughout the day.
 Our motto is simple, “Fix the pump, don’t just bring water.”

 Today financial support reaches the homeless, food banks, local medical ministries, disease research, international orphanages, nutrition, clean water, medical care and education of children around the world, etc… Surgeons often tell us they get more satisfaction by working with On-Belay than they ever expected, and they are telling their colleagues.
 Please read the testimonials.